jasontoups-dfinity/react-component-library/memory-bank/progress.md

-# Progress Tracker: React Playground
+# Progress Tracker: React Component Library

-This document tracks the development progress of the React Playground template, highlighting what has been completed, what's in progress, and what remains to be done.
+This document tracks the development progress of the React Component Library template, highlighting what has been completed, what's in progress, and what remains to be done.

 ## Completed Features